Human Resources Manager Sample Job Cover Letter

 Before You Write an HR Manager Cover Letter

-- The letter is addressed to a specific person, either the hiring manager or the Human Resources staff person who was identified in the job posting.
+Address the cover letter to a specific person, either the hiring manager or the Human Resources staff person who was identified in the job posting.
 If not available, a quick call to the company allows you to identify the appropriate person.

-- The sample cover letter highlights the two most important items that qualify you for the position in the first paragraph.
+The cover letter should highlight the two most important items that qualify you for the position in the first paragraph.
+Base the traits, skills, experience, and values that you pick to highlight on the employer's job posting.
 The employer does not have to connect the dots between the position advertised and your qualifications.
-(The recruiter may never get past the first paragraph either as recruiting has become so time-consuming.)
+The recruiter may never get past the first paragraph either as recruiting has become so time-consuming.

-- The sample cover letter ends with a quick summary of your qualifications and the value you can bring to the HR manager job.
+End the cover letter with a quick summary of your qualifications and the value you can bring to the HR manager job.

-Sample Cover Letter to Apply for an HR Manager's Job
+Example of a Cover Letter for an HR Manager's Job

 This is a cover letter example for an HR manager's position.
 Download the HR manager cover letter template (compatible with Google Docs and Word Online) or see below for more examples.